astronomer/astro-cli/README.md

 ## Development

-How to get started as a developer.
+How to get started as a developer:

 1. Build: